owlchester/kanka-docs/docs/features/campaigns/theme-builder.md

 # Theme Builder

 You don't need to be a CSS wizard to customise the style of your campaign.
-If you don't find themes that fit the look you're going for in the [marketplace](https:/*marketplace.kanka.io), head over to your campaign theming to get access to the theme builder.
+If you don't find themes that fit the look you're going for in the [plugins library](https://plugins.kanka.io), head over to your campaign theming to get access to the theme builder.

 ## Accessing the theme builder